 - Churros and Hot Chocolate: This is your extreme version of a Boston donut drenched in Mexican style chocolate – not to mention a delicious heartattack in the making.
 Churros are long, sugar coated, crispy donuts that are dipped in a viscous spicy black chocolate sauce that have been known to cure depression in seconds flat.
 Head to Chocolatería San Ginés in Puerta del Sol for some of the best in Madrid.

-- Horchata de Chufa: I’ll admit, I find this drink rather odd, but it’s the go-to summer drink when temperatures rise.
+- Horchata de Chufa: Although I find this creamy, yet refreshing, Valencian beverage rather odd, it’s the go-to summer drink when temperatures rise.
 Made from the nut sedge plant (or Tiger nut), and called chufas in Spanish, horchata is a sweet and nutty non-alcoholic drink found in just about every cafe or ice cream parlor.

 - Jamon: It would be impossible for me not to mention this perfectly cured and addictive meat.
 Found in every cafe, bar and restaurant, the only question you need to ask yourself is, how much do I want to spend for superior quality jamon?
 Admittedly, the more you spend the more delectable the experience, but whatever level you choose, don’t miss this!